Adam4lexander/Spoke/Docs/07_SpokeEngine.md

 var memo = new Memo("MyMemo", engine, s => { /* ... */ } );
 ```

-Every computation is bound to a `SpokeEngine` at the time it's created.
-That engine is where it will schedule itself whenever it needs to run.
+Each computation is bound to a `SpokeEngine` when created, and schedules itself there whenever it re-runs.

 When you create Effects via `UseEffect()`, `UsePhase()`, or `UseReaction()` — or Memos via `UseMemo()` — they automatically inherit the `SpokeEngine` from the parent context.